phetsims/qa/issue-templates/dev-test-template.md

 <!---
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
-////////// Section 0: Instructions for QA Members [DO NOT OMIT, DO NOT EDIT]
+////////// Section 0: FAQs for QA Members [DO NOT OMIT, DO NOT EDIT]
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 -->